NicoleFleming4/PacMan/README.md

 # PacMan

-PacMan coding exercise which enables PacMan to move horizontally across the screen and turn when page end reached.
-Exercise was assigned by the Full Stack Developer with MERN course through MIT xPRO.
+The PacMan coding exercise which allows PacMan to move horizontally across the screen and turn when page end is reached.
+This exercise was assigned by the Full Stack Developer with MERN course through MIT xPRO.